 - Prepare the cards for the printer’s template.

 Artwork for Your Deck

 Before you begin with figuring out the artwork, check out other oracle decks to see what you dislike and what makes you say, “Awesome!”
 If you’re talented enough to do your own artwork, go for it.
 Some people use apps or programs to do graphic artwork.
 Hiring someone can be expensive, unless you find a student or a starving artist.

 When I was six or seven, I took my art teacher to the side, and whispered in her ear, “I got a secret.”
 My teacher asked what the secret was, and I responded, “I can’t draw.”
 I commend her for not cracking up in my face.
 But the truth is, my talent is very lacking in that area.
 Can you relate to my artistic abilities?
 Then do what I plan on doing, find photos or drawings that are free for commercial use.
 Warning!
 Do NOT Google a photo that you like and use it as you could be sued if it’s copyrighted!
 Pixby and Unsplash are two sites that I use for my pins for Pinterest.
+Please note there could be scammers on these platforms; therefore, check their profile to avoid copyright complications.
 It would be nice to buy the artist or photographer a cup of coffee for their photos.
 Or go to a site where you pay for photos.
+You could also use your own, family, and friends’ photos.
 If you choose, use a program to alter them.